13 Podzols

 ZPOZ

-1. has slightly firm or greater moist soil strength, and
+1. a slightly firm or greater moist soil strength, and

-2. is apedal-massive or has very coarse to extremely coarse prismatic structure, and
+2. an apedal-massive or very coarse to extremely coarse prismatic structure, and

-3. occurs within a layer that is silty through a thickness of at least 15 cm, and
+3. is part of a silty layer that has a thickness of at least 15 cm, AND

 Peaty-silt-mantled Perch-gley Podzols